Tech-at-DU/React-Redux-Tetris-Tutorial/P15-Connect-Score-Board/readme.md

 Note!
 If you mock up the variables in the component the Message Popup will not display.
 If you set the values in the default state it will.

-In the last few chapters you will get the game working.
-In these chapters you've built all of the pieces that make up the game.
+In the last few chapters, you will get the game working.
+In these chapters, you've built all of the pieces that make up the game.

 # Now Commit